 Elizabeth F. Evans

-Professor Evans is also working on a second book project on air power and aerial views in British and Anglophone writing from the early twentieth century to the present.
+I have also begun work on a book about air power and aerial views in British and Anglophone writing.
 The invention of the airplane transformed the possibilities for communication and travel, but it also introduced new modes of warfare and imperial control.
-In this project, Evans explores how the airplane held in tension new ways of seeing others: freedom from the limitations of earth-bound, parochial perspectives and a dangerous sense of mastery derived from a view from above.
+In this project, I explore how the airplane held in tension new ways of seeing others: freedom from the limitations of earth-bound, parochial perspectives and a dangerous sense of mastery derived from a view from above.
 I am the coeditor of Woolf and the City (2010) and have published in Modern Fiction Studies, Literature Compass, and Cultural Analytics as well as in edited collections on Amy Levy, George Gissing, and Virginia Woolf.
 I serve on the advisory committees of the International Virginia Woolf Society and of the Space Between Society: Literature and Culture, 1914-1945.

 - “London Calling: Una Marson in the Colonial London Scene.”
 Virginia Woolf and the Common(weath) Reader: Selected Papers from the Twenty-Third Annual International Woolf Conference.
 Eds.
 Helen Wussow and Mary Ann Gillies.
 Clemson University Digital Press, 2014.
 107-14.

 - “Air War, Propaganda, and Woolf’s Anti-Tyranny Aesthetic.”
 Modern Fiction Studies 59.1 (2013): 53-82.

 - “Two Paths for Women’s Writing in Modernist Studies.”
 Special issue on “The Future of Women’s Literature in Modernist Studies.”
 Literature Compass 10.1 (2013): 30-37.

 - Ed. and intro, with Sarah Cornish.
 Woolf and the City: Selected Papers from the Nineteenth Annual Conference on Virginia Woolf.
 Clemson University Digital Press, 2010.